carlos-molina/helloWorldPowershellModule/README.md

 I didn't change the $env:PSModulePath variable.
 Thus, I placed the helloworldmodule in one of the directories already in the Power shell path.

-## 3) I created a directory inside the directory Modules and call it helloworldmodule
+## 3) I created the helloworldmodule directory

+I created it Inside the directory Modules and called it helloworldmodule

 bash-3.2$ pwd
 /Users/carlosmolina/.local/share/powershell/Modules